Banana vs Orange - Health impact and Nutrition Comparison

 Minerals

-Now, let’s look at mineral density.
 Overall, bananas are rich in minerals, containing more Potassium, Manganese, and Selenium [4].
 These two fruits contain a similar level of Iron and Zinc.
-The studies show that each orange contains eight times more Calcium than bananas [5].
+Studies show that each orange contains eight times more Calcium than bananas [5].

 Mineral Comparison